mohammad-azimi/mohammad-azimi/README.md

 - I’m currently learning Web & Artificial Intelligence
 - I’m looking to collaborate on Project of web and Artificial Intelligence
 - How to reach me mohammadazimi.com@gmail.com
-- Soft skill: Individual management, Effective communication skills, Teamwork, Trust Building, Time Management, Adaptability/Flexibility
+- Soft skill : Individual management, Effective communication skills, Teamwork, Trust Building, Time Management, Adaptability/Flexibility
-- Fun fact: Is there really anything real in this world?
+- Fun fact : Is there really anything real in this world?

 <!---
 M0hammadAzimi/M0hammadAzimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.